PMET-public/module-datainstall-graphql/README.md

 ## Data Installer Support

 **createDataInstallerJob**: Similiar to installing a data pack via CLI.
 This will schedule a data pack import, and return the `job_id` of the process.
 This also supports the retrieval of remote data packs from GitHub.
 If you are accessing a private repository, you will need to create a [Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).
 This token can be used as an option in the mutation.
 Or it can be added to the Commerce instance under *Stores->Configuration->Advanced->System->Data Installer Authorization*.
-When setting up the token, you will need to give access to the `repo` scope.
+  - When setting up the token, create a "classic" token, and check the box to give access to the `repo` scope

 *example: data pack on instance*